Rachel and Leah leave their father and follow their husband

 Jacob is wise to the growing hostility between Laban’s men, and his growing tribe.
+Laban rightly senses he is about to lose his daughters and livelihood.

 God then came gave promise, reminding him of Bethel, and commanded Jacob to return to the land of his father.